Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 #### Key import with transparent drivers

-The key import entry points has the following prototype for a driver with the prefix `"acme"`:
+As discussed in [the general section about key management entry points](#driver-entry-points-for-key-management), the key import entry points has the following prototype for a driver with the prefix `"acme"`:
 ```
 psa_status_t acme_import_key(const psa_key_attributes_t *attributes,
                              const uint8_t *data,